Brockton Massachusetts Internet and Cyber Sex Crimes Defense Attorneys

 - Indecent Assault and Battery on a Child Under Age 14

 - Indecent Assault and Battery on a Child Age 14 or Older

 - Open and gross lewdness and lascivious behavior

 - Exposing minors to harmful matter

 - Enticing a Child Under the Age of 16

 When You Are Facing Criminal Charges Involving Sex Crimes, You Need a Strong Legal Defense

 Sex crime allegations are serious, and the public accusation of a sex crime can dramatically and permanently affect your reputation, relationships and potentially your freedom.
 If you have been accused of any type of sex crime, you need an experienced attorney to help protect your reputation and minimize the potential punishment.
-The Noonan Defense Firm in Brockton, Massachusetts is here to help you understand what is involved should you face a sex crime charge or conviction.
+The Law Offices of Gerald J. Noonan in Brockton, Massachusetts is here to help you understand what is involved should you face a sex crime charge or conviction.
 Immediate damage control is necessary for a wide array of reasons.
 Friends or family may be reluctant to help you if you do not take action to make sure that you have a chance to explain your side of the story.